fpen3/SCUD-DEFENDER-/README.md

-My two primary goals in finishing this project include, demonstrating working knowledge of interception calculations for air defense systems, and to just have some fun I guess :P
+My two primary goals in finishing this project include, demonstrating working knowledge of interception calculations for air defense systems, and to just have some fun, I guess :P

 ### TO DO
 ____________________________